iDream3r/Pix-Locker-AHK/README.md

 ### How it run

-With this you can protect your computer from intruders, and even take a pictures of them.
+With this you can protect your computer from intruders, and even take a pictures of them.<br />
 When this script is activated, any inputs (mouse or keyboard) will trigger the integrated Microsoft camera.
 It will take a picture, save it in the previous folder of the script directory with a date/hour name in .png, and then lock any further use of the inputs until deactivated.